pacav69/x16devproject/instructions.md

 ## Developing

-It is best practice to place source code in the  src folder
+It is best practice to place source code in the  src folder.